awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 ## Restoring Warm Indices from Snapshots<a name="ultrawarm-snapshot"></a>

-In addition to the standard repository for automated snapshots, UltraWarm storage adds a second repository, `cs-ultrawarm`\.
+In addition to the standard repository for automated snapshots, UltraWarm adds a second repository, `cs-ultrawarm`\.
 Snapshots in `cs-ultrawarm` have the same 14\-day retention period as other automated snapshots\.
 For more information, see [Working with Amazon Elasticsearch Service Index Snapshots](es-managedomains-snapshots.md)\.

 **To restore a warm index back to hot storage**